farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Environment-Creation.md

 1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw).
 The sample data consists of a small file set of different types.

-1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo` in the same region of your Azure Search created in the step above.
+1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
-You should use a general propouse accont and LRS replication.
-For real production environments you may need to use another replication type.
+You should use a general purpose account and LRS replication.
+For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

 1. Using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.
 You can also upload the data from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).